 WATCH: Clemson Gator Bowl practice sights and sounds

-The Clemson football team is already in Jacksonville, FL preparing for Kentucky in the 2023 TaxSlayer Gator Bowl on December 29.
+The Clemson football team is already in Jacksonville, FL putting in their game plan for Kentucky in the 2023 TaxSlayer Gator Bowl on December 29.

-The Tigers held their first practice at Fernandina Beach High School on Sunday, and it was around 90 minutes of action.
-Check out some of the sights and sounds:
+The bowl game will represent Clemson’s 50th all-time bowl appearance, making Clemson the 12th program ever to appear in at least 50 all-time bowl games.
+Check out practice video and player interviews from Tuesday below:

-The Tigers held their first practice at Fernandina Beach High School on Sunday, and it was around 90 minutes of action.
+The bowl game will represent Clemson’s 50th all-time bowl appearance, making Clemson the 12th program ever to appear in at least 50 all-time bowl games.

 Upgrade Your Account